Stay-at-home dad takes on telemarketing companies targeting him and his family

 (SOUNDBITE OF PHONE RINGING)

-BROWN: Those spam calls from an unknown number always trying to sell you something.
+RASCOE: A call from an unknown number, always trying to sell you something.

-UNIDENTIFIED TELEMARKETER: Hi.
-I'm with Rian Real Estate - R-I-A-N. Corporate office in Dallas, Texas.
+UNIDENTIFIED PERSON: Hi, Alice.
+I'm with Rian real estate, R-I-A-N, corporate office in Dallas, Texas.

-BROWN: Most people just ignore them, send them straight to voicemail.
+RASCOE: No one loves spam calls, and most of us just ignore them or send them straight to voicemail.
 But Planet Money's Jeff Guo brings us the story of someone who tried to fight back and made some money in the process.

 JEFF GUO, BYLINE: A couple years ago, Nathen Barton was getting five, 10, sometimes 15 spam calls every day.